3MFConsortium/spec_booleans/3MF Boolean operations.md

 This document describes a new element \<booleans> in the \<object> elements that specifies a new object type, other than mesh or components.
 This element is OPTIONAL for producers but MUST be supported by consumers that specify support for the 3MF Boolean Operations Extension.

-To avoid data loss while parsing, a 3MF package which uses referenced objects MUST enlist the 3MF Boolean Operations Extension as “required extension”, as defined in the core specification.
-However, if the 3MF Boolean Operations Extension is not enlisted a required, any consumer non-supporting the 3MF Boolean Operations Extension may be able to process the rest of the document.
+This is a non-backwards compatible change since it declares a different type of object.
+Therefore, a 3MF package which uses "booleans" objects MUST enlist the 3MF Boolean Operations Extension as “required extension”, as defined in the core specification.

 ##### Figure 1-1: Overview of 3MF Boolean Operations Extension XML structure